Skip to main content Skip to search Skip to main navigation

 METAL AND WOODEN SKEWERS

-Flat skewers, double skewers or the use of two skewers each have the advantage that the pieces do not turn when they are turned.
+Flat skewers, double skewers, or using two skewers per item have the advantage that the pieces do not turn when they are rotated.
 Wooden skewers should be soaked in water before use to prevent them from charring.

 SUSTAINABILITY

-There are many ways to ensure sustainability when barbecuing, for example paying attention to the quality and animal welfare of meat or not using disposable plastic crockery.
-Environmentally friendly alternatives to coal as fuel include corn cobs, coconut shells, olive stones and grape vines.
+There are many ways to ensure sustainability when barbecuing, for example by paying attention to the quality and animal welfare of meat or by avoiding disposable plastic tableware.
+Environmentally friendly alternatives to coal as fuel include corn cobs, coconut shells, olive stones and grapevines.
 Rhubarb, cabbage, chard, comfrey and vine leaves can be used instead of aluminium foil.

 OIL